tripl-ai/arc/docs-src/content/extract/index.md

 ## HTTPExtract

-The `HTTPExtract` executes a `GET` request against a remote HTTP service and returns a `DataFrame` which will have a single row and single column holding the value of the HTTP repsonse body.
-This would typically be used in conjuction with a `JSONExtract` stage by specifying `inputView` instead of `inputURI` - note setting `multiLine`=`true` allows processing of JSON array responses.
+The `HTTPExtract` executes either a `GET` or `POST` request against a remote HTTP service and returns a `DataFrame` which will have a single row and single column holding the value of the HTTP response body.

+This stage would typically be used with a `JSONExtract` stage by specifying `inputView` instead of `inputURI` (setting `multiLine`=`true` allows processing of JSON array responses).

 ### Parameters